-How to Register for your Tessera Sanitaria and Enroll in the Italian Public Health System
+How to get your Tessera Sanitaria and Enroll in the Italian Public Health System

 As a foreigner, if you have a permesso di soggiorno (a permit to stay) you are entitled to enroll in the Italian public health system and receive state-sponsored medical services, including free or low cost prescriptions and access to the public medical system at a low cost.
 Tourists are also able to register for the public system, but the cost is much higher than average medical travel insurance to enrollment in the public health system is only worth it for long-term stay.
 To qualify for these medical services you must register for and obtain a Tessera Sanitaria (health card).
 The Tessera Sanitaria includes a person’s name, personal information, and Codice Fiscale (fiscal code).
 The card can be used throughout Europe.
 However, the process to register for this health card requires several steps that are not always the most straightforward.
 Here is a simple, step-by-step tutorial on how to get your Tessera Sanitaria.